nickojelly/nickojelly.github.io/content/en/blog/Sub_component_embedding.md

 composite_embedding_vector = np.mean(stacked_arrays, axis=0)
 ```

 This approach does work and provide reasonable results for examples like this, but what we gain in simplicity here, we lose in performance.
 While not the case in this example, there is are many job listings where the balance between the categories is very heavily skewed in one direction.
 For example, a job posting for a **Full Stack Developer** may only list 3 responsibilities, while listing over 20 tools and frameworks.
+The CEV from a imbalanced set of entities like this, will not accurately represent the underlying job post.
 A simple fix for this is to take the average of the SCEs for each category, and then take the average of the resulting vectors to create our CEV.

 ```python
 import numpy as np